 Have Opioid Overdose Crisis Lawsuits Been Filed?

-Lawsuit claims regarding opioid painkillers are that prescription drugs were responsible for an individual’s addiction.
+Attorneys who file lawsuits regarding opioid painkillers often claim that prescription drugs were responsible for an individual’s addiction.
 Approximately 75 percent of addicts have reported their first opioid was a prescription drug and in many cases, plaintiffs moved on to illegal opioids like heroin when their scripts ran out.

 Some people have reportedly resorted to criminal activity to steal or pay for more drugs.